boomerang-io/docs/flow/deploying/loki.md

 ---
-title: Installing Loki
+title: Logging with Loki
 order: 02
 ---

-# Installing and Configuring Loki
+# Logging with Loki

 ## About